SQream/sqream_docs/guides/third_party_tools/pentaho.rst

 **To create a transformation:**

-1. When the installation is complete, do one of the following:

-   * Use the CLI to open the PDI client for your operating system (Windows):
+1. When the installation is complete, use the CLI to open the PDI client for your operating system (Windows):

      .. code-block:: console